How do I make a booking?

 A GP referral is not required to arrange for a private speech pathology assessment.
 You can self-refer by calling or emailing us with your concerns.

 Initial Telephone Discussion or Email Enquiry

 A complementary (no obligation) 10 to 15 minute initial discussion is offered to ensure that this is the best service to suit your child’s particular needs.
 An appointment can then be scheduled if necessary or you will be given the details of other local services.
-If you decide to go ahead with an appointment booking, you will be sent a confirmation email and will be asked to complete and return a case history form, read and sign some policies and also send through any relevant reports from other agencies.
+If you decide to go ahead with an appointment booking, you will be sent a confirmation email and will be asked to complete an online questionnaire to help us plan for the initial assessment.
 This background information forms the basis of the assessment and providing this in advance will allow us to spend less time on paperwork and more time directly with your child during the initial session.

 The assessment process involves gathering information and utilising a variety of assessment tools to determine the needs of the child.
 It may be appropriate to carry out a formal assessment with standardised tests for some children, particularly those approaching school age and older children.
 An assessment session generally lasts for 60 – 90 minutes (which includes time for discussion).
-A detailed assessment report will be emailed to you within 2 weeks.
+A detailed assessment report will be emailed to you 2 to 3 weeks after the assessment.

 Fees vary depending on the nature of the assessment and duration of treatment sessions.
 Please feel free to contact the clinic to request the current fee schedule.